Takashiidobe/notes/src/books/effective-typescript/getting-to-know-typescript.md

     TypeError: city.toUppercase is not a function

-Typescript\'s type checker can spot the problem a little bit better:
+Typescript's type checker can spot the problem a little bit better:

 ```ts
 let city = "new york city";